microsoft/xpoc-framework/doc/FAQ.md

 ## What is a XPOC URI?

-A XPOC URI is a string starting with `xpoc://` prefix followed by a web resolvable hostname.
+A XPOC URI is a string starting with `xpoc://` prefix followed by a base url (a hostname (domain) followed by an optional path).
 The prefix helps validators to recognize XPOC resources on a HTML page.
 A XPOC validator fetches the XPOC manifest by replacing the `xpoc://` prefix with `https://` and appending `/xpoc-manifest.json` to the URI.

 ## Can a piece of content be associated with more than one XPOC URI?